yastn/yastn/docs/source/mps/properties.rst

 Given MPS/MPO :code:`A` you can get the profile for Schmidt values across bonds by calling :code:`A.get_Schmidt_values()`.

-.. autofunction:: yast.tn.mps.MpsMpo.get_Schmidt_values
+.. autofunction:: yastn.tn.mps.MpsMpo.get_Schmidt_values

 The Von Neumann or Renyi entropy profile (a function of Schmidt values) can be obtained by running :code:`A.get_entropy()`.

-.. autofunction:: yast.tn.mps.MpsMpo.get_entropy
+.. autofunction:: yastn.tn.mps.MpsMpo.get_entropy